kedoska/engine-blackjack/README.md

  3. Commit your changes: `git commit -am 'add some feature'`
  4. Push to the branch: `git push origin my-feature`
  5. Submit a pull request (and thanks) :)

+# License

+engine-blackjack
+Copyright (C) 2016 Marco Casula

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.